kasper-piskorski/docs/pages/platform/0-index.md

 Grakn's ontology modelling constructs include but not limited to data type hierarchy, relation type hierarchy, bidirectional relationships, multi-type relationships, N-ary relationships, relationships in relationships, and so on.
 In other words, Grakn allows you to model the real world and all the hierarchies and hyper-relationships contained in it.

+> Grakn's ontology guarantees the correctness of information in the graph at any point in time.

 Grakn's ontology is also flexible, allowing your data model to evolve regularly even when you have lots of data, building a lasting advantage as your business “learns”.
 Later in the year, we will show who you can have a machine learning system adapt and grow your Grakn ontology.
+Our ontology is a key functionality in maintaining data quality, as it guarantees that correctness of information in graph any point in time.

 Grakn is built using several graph computing and distributed computing platforms, such as [Apache TinkerPop](https://tinkerpop.apache.org/) and [Apache Spark](http://spark.apache.org/).
 Grakn is designed to be sharded and replicated over a network of distributed machines.